smercier5/smercier5/README.md

 ## Hi there 👋
+🔭 I’m currently working on a personal project focused on student performance analysis

+📘 I’m currently learning networking and Spanish

+👯 I’m looking to collaborate on networking-related projects

+📫 How to reach me: sarahmercier94@gmail.com
 <!--
 **smercier5/smercier5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.